 Sales Productivity Methods and Technologies

-Despite being a top sales goal, productivity programs tend to be intermittent, without structure and deliver mixed results at best and disappointing results at worst.
-To do better, below is a three-step framework I've used many times to successfully drive sales productivity improvements.
+Despite being a top goal, sales productivity programs tend to be intermittent, without structure and deliver mixed results at best and disappointing results at worst.
+To do better, below is a three-step framework I've used many times to successfully drive big improvements.

 For the rest of this article, I'll illustrate and provide examples of how to apply these three steps to the three sales roles of Sales Manager, Salesperson and SDR.